 Pierre-Jean Rigole from the KTH Center for Traffic Research says self-driving vehicles will, “revolutionize car ownership, lead to more flexible traffic, with far fewer crashes.
 And they will free up valuable space in cities that is currently occupied by parked cars.”

 Semi-autonomous vehicles will hit the streets this year when Tesla will bring semi-autonomous capabilities to Model S vehicles with a software update.
-(Orange Business Services will provide connectivity services for this Tesla model in France).
+(Orange Business will provide connectivity services for this Tesla model in France).
 But it’s not until 2020 when vehicle manufacturers expect to begin bringing their first autonomous vehicles to market.
 And it could be even longer before they are licensed for use on public highways.

 A recent Harris Interactive poll suggests the process of persuading the public and governments of the benefits of self-driving cars will take time.